benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: Update link to process deposits]::

-This is used to calculate the minimum depth of block on the Ethereum&nbsp;1 chain that can be considered by the Eth2 chain: it applies to the [Genesis](/part3/initialise#initialise-state) process and the [processing of deposits](https://github.com/ethereum/consensus-specs/blob/v1.1.1/specs/phase0/validator.md#process-deposit) by validators.
+This is used to calculate the minimum depth of block on the Ethereum&nbsp;1 chain that can be considered by the Eth2 chain: it applies to the [Genesis](/part3/initialise#initialise-state) process and the [processing of deposits](https://github.com/ethereum/consensus-specs/blob/v1.2.0/specs/phase0/validator.md#process-deposit) by validators.
 The Eth1 chain depth is estimated by multiplying this value by the target average Eth1 block time, [`SECONDS_PER_ETH1_BLOCK`](#seconds_per_eth1_block).

 The value of `ETH1_FOLLOW_DISTANCE` is not based on the expected depth of any reorgs of the Eth1 chain, which are rarely if ever more than 2-3 blocks deep.
 It is about providing time to respond to an incident on the Eth1 chain such as a consensus failure between clients.

 This parameter [was increased](https://github.com/ethereum/consensus-specs/pull/2093/files) from 1024 to 2048 blocks for the beacon chain mainnet, to allow devs more time to respond if there were any trouble on the Eth1 chain.

+The whole follow distance concept has been made redundant by The Merge and may be removed in a future upgrade, so that validators can make deposits and become active more-or-less instantly.

 #### Validator Cycle